Aliases for LOXL2 Gene

 GeneCards Summary for LOXL2 Gene

 LOXL2 (Lysyl Oxidase Like 2) is a Protein Coding gene.
 Diseases associated with LOXL2 include Hyperostosis Cranialis Interna and Intestinal Tuberculosis.
-Among its related pathways are Elastic fibre formation and Collagen biosynthesis and modifying enzymes.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
 GO annotations related to this gene include chromatin binding and electron carrier activity.
 An important paralog of this gene is LOXL3.

 UniProtKB/Swiss-Prot for LOXL2 Gene